Common causes of knee pain

 Mild tendonitis can be treated at home and should get better within a few days.
 During this time, rest the joint; apply an ice pack to the area for up to 20 minutes every two to three hours; support the area with the help of a bandage or strapping; and keep the joint elevated whenever possible.
 Avoid hot baths, massages and alcohol.

 If your symptoms don’t improve or your pain is severe, your GP might recommend physiotherapy, anti-inflammatories or cortisone injections.
-If these don’t help, PRP therapy or arthroscopy (keyhole surgery) may be recommended to repair your damaged tendons.
+If these don’t help, arthroscopy (keyhole surgery) may be recommended to repair your damaged tendons.

 The patella, or your kneecap as it’s more commonly known, is a small bone at the front of the knee joint.
 There are two main causes of patella pain: patella maltracking and patella instability.
 It’s possible to experience one or the other, or both together.